h-bar/demofi-api/README.md

     "id":  "",
     "result": {}
   }
-  Upload a truth to a data saved in the database.
+  Upload a truth for a data saved in database.
 Data id and the insertion result are returned as the response

 - ```JSON
   GET /api/data/<data_id>